mazhanxiong/Personal/_pages/publications.md

 ## Patents

+3. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, “Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same", PCT Patent(Application # PCT/KR2022/003490), March 11th, 2021

 1. Hoon Sohn, **Zhanxiong Ma**, “A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge”, PCT Patent, (Application # PCT/KR2021/006978), June 3rd 2021.

-3. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, “Static/dynamic displacement estimation by fusing accelerometer and vision camera with natural targets”, KR Patent, (Application # 10-2021-0047367), April 12th, 2021
+3. Hoon Sohn, Jaemook Choi, **Zhanxiong Ma**, Kiyoung Kim, “Method of Estimating Displacement of Structure based on Fusing Asynchronous Acceleration and Vision Measurements Using Natural Target and System for the Same”, KR Patent, (Application # 10-2021-0047367), April 12th, 2021

 4. Hoon Sohn, **Zhanxiong Ma**, “A method of estimating displacement of a bridge and an electronic device to estimate displacement of a bridge”, KR Patent, (Application # 10-2020-0072048), June 15th, 2020.